Reducing SNAP error rates to meet H.R. 1 requirements

 Why we're different

 Our approach stands in stark contrast to traditional industry models that lock agencies into costly vendor relationships and inflexible technology.
-Other vendors will make promises with proprietary software and offshore labor, for millions of dollars, while agencies hold all the risk.
+Other vendors will make promises with proprietary software and offshore labor, for millions of dollars, while states hold all the risk.

 We believe there’s another way.

+We build with, not for our state implementation partners.
 By building in the open, we’ll enable states to:

 Reduce unnecessary cost, time, and risk